The End Is Where We Begin (album): Commercial performance

 The album debuted at No. 14 on the US Billboard 200, selling 23,000 copies.

 The album also debuted No. 1 in "Hard Rock" and "Christian" albums.
-In September 2021 the song "Courtesy Call" was certified gold in the United States by the RIAA.
+The songs "Courtesy Call" and "War of Change" were both certified platinum and gold in the United States by the RIAA, respectively.

 Track listing

 TFK Remixes EP

 In honor of their historic debut on Billboard, Thousand Foot Krutch made two remixed songs and gave them out for free on October 1.
 The remixes are made with a style similar to Trance, using McNevan's vocals and excluding guitars or drums.

 Follow-up remix albums

 On the "RadioU" official page, it was announced that Thousand Foot Krutch would be releasing an entire remix album in response to the positive feedback they received from their TFK Remixes EP songs.
 The name of the album, Metamorphosiz: The End Remixes Vol. 1, was announced on November 1.

 On January 19, 2013, McNevan announced that they will be releasing another remix album in 2013.